 The public are being targeted by organizations from outside of our established cleaning and hygiene sector, that offer products and services which appear to protect buyers from the virus but usually come with an exceptionally high mark-ups or have no guarantee that they meet the correct standards or are in any way fit for purpose.
 For

 One good thing out of the Covid-19 crisis is that environmental and sanitary developments have seemingly rocketed overnight.

 Fabrication supply companies have been quick to produce new lines of stainless steel floor and wall-mounted hand sanitising stations.
 It’s one thing to give your workplace a regular blast of disinfectant but how do you know if Covid-19 is there is the first place?
 Well… There are companies in the UK which have developed surface testing

-Square Mile Cleaning’s Southwark based office cleaning company uses Z71, which is dispensed as a fine mist spray from powerful backpacks.
-Director Wesley Robinson said: “Our technicians prepare the surfaces, fill their back packs with Z71, and spray the chemical in micro droplets so that it lands uniformly on the various surfaces and the common touchpoints”.
+Square Mile Cleaning’s Southwark based office cleaning company uses Fogging, which is dispensed as a fine mist spray from powerful backpacks.
+Director Wesley Robinson said: “Our technicians prepare the surfaces, fill their back packs, and spray the chemical in micro droplets so that it lands uniformly on the various surfaces and the common touch-points”.”Once it dries,

 The workplace is going to look a touch different in the post-covid-19 lockdown era.
 Awareness of harmful bacteria isn’t just be for germaphobes – it’ll be everyone’s concern.
 That includes employers, which are currently getting workplaces ready for the return of staff to environments where infection risk lurks everywhere from hot-desking keyboards to sharing the office

-With businesses in London preparing to see more staff returning to their workplaces over the coming weeks and months, questions are being raised about how to make offices, shops, restaurants, pubs safer from the threat of the invisible virus.
-Unsurprisingly, we have witnessed an influx of enquiries and demands from employers regarding what measures are needed
+With businesses in London preparing to see more of their staff returning to the workplace over the coming weeks and months, questions are being raised about how to make offices, shops, restaurants and pubs safer from the threat of the invisible virus.
+Unsurprisingly, we have witnessed an influx of enquiries and demands from employers regarding what